2006 bay silver gelding

 breeding program of Margaret Gardiner), and such famous Western Working

-Family stallions as Classy Boy, Californio and H-Ken.
+Family stallions as Classy Boy, Californio and H-Ken, Connor is a nice

-Connor is the first Morgan to be registered as
+Connor was the first Morgan to be registered as

 study of the silver dapple gene.
 This study, which may be